 Updated April 4, 2018

 This hope and expectation grew in the history of ancient Israel.
 Ezekiel’s vision of the valley of dry bones is a great vision of the resurrection of the body in which the Spirit or Breath of God is breathed into the raised bodies by the prophet to animate them (Ezekiel 37).
 We Christians do not believe that we have a divine spark within us that gives us immortality.
 There’s no immortal part of us waiting to be rid of the shell of the body.
 Eternal life is a gift of God himself.
 It is also an expression of God’s love that he does not want to lose the creatures he has made in his own image.
 The God who created us in the first place will recreate us in the last place, both body and soul.
+And since God created us as bodies, it is as bodies that we will be raised to new and eternal life.

 As for our condition when we are raised from the dead, the only resurrection we know of so far in human history is Christ’s.
 People have been resuscitated, even Jesus’s friend Lazarus.
 But resuscitation is not the same as resurrection.
 One of the interesting features of the resurrection stories is that Jesus’s friends and disciples did not always immediately recognize him until he did something familiar, like calling Mary Magdalene by name or breaking bread with the two disciples at Emmaus.
 These stories suggest that our resurrection bodies will be in continuity with our present bodies but also in discontinuity.
 Something about our physical appearance will be familiar to those who knew us, but, as St. Paul says, “we shall all be changed” (1 Corinthians 15:50).